 Soon a blaring alarm rang throughout the entire planet as anarchy and pandemonium began to overthrow the usual order that was sustained by the king of the galaxy.

 What is this?!
 What's going on?!
 I looked around frantically, confused as chaos ensued.
 We were suddenly in the middle of a battlefield.

-Cashel ran inside.
-"Grab your stuff.
+Cashel ran inside, his face strained with the serious situation.
+"Grab your stuff!
 We're leaving right now!"